NazaninAzhdari/hdmi-img-processing/README.md

 It would’ve been easy to use a phone app for similar edits, but creating these effects in VHDL and watching them run on real hardware is a completely different experience.
 I did really LOVE it. =)))

 ---
+## Note
+**The demonstration images in this README were captured from the simulator using the full **RGB24** color format.
+Because the Cyclone V GX FPGA has limited Block RAM (BRAM) capacity, I configured the hardware implementation to use a compressed 8-bit (RGB332) format for image storage within the ROM.**

+Although the system expands this 8-bit data back to 24-bit (RGB888) before displaying it on the HDMI monitor, the simulation images maintain higher visual quality because they were processed without any initial color reduction.
+As a result, while the system functions perfectly in real-time, **the colors on the physical monitor may appear slightly less vibrant than those seen in the high-fidelity simulation results.**

+---

 ## Project Overview
 This project is a hardware image-processing pipeline built in VHDL.
 It stores a static image in BRAM, reads pixels in sync with display timing, converts the stored compact color format into a full-color representation, and applies one of many visual effects before sending the result to a monitor.